MaazMS/Docker/command/README.md

 ## RUN - Volume mapping
 1. How data persistence on docker
 1. Docker has its own isolated file system.
-1. if container is remove all data is loss in file system.
+1. if container is remove and stop all data is loss in file system.
+1. `docker stop image_name` and `docker rm image_name`
+1. if you want to persistence the data then map a directory outside the container on docker host to a directory inside the
+   container .
+1. docker container mysql data store on `/var/lib/mysql` to docker host `/opt/datadir` using `-v` parameter.
+1. `docker run -v /opt/datadir:/var/lib/mysql mysql`.

+## container full information
+1. `docker ps ` show information of docker information.
+1.  `docker inspect image_name`

+## how to check docker logs
+1. docker logs image_name

+## ENV variable in docker
+1. set environment variable
+1. `docker run -e variable=vaalue image_name`
+1. multiple environment variable.
+1. `docker run -e variable=vaalue  variable=vaalue variable=vaalue image_name`